tkn-tub/ns3-gym/doc/tutorial/source/conceptual-overview.rst

      return 0;
    }

-The above wil not actually change the behavior of this program, since this particular simulation naturally ends after 10 seconds.
+The above will not actually change the behavior of this program, since this particular simulation naturally ends after 10 seconds.
 But if you were to change the stop time in the above statement from 11 seconds to 1 second, you would notice that the simulation stops before any output is